Pheithar/SavingUniverse616/README.md

 # SavingUniverse616
 Final Project for Social Graphs and Interactions at the DTU.
-Marve heroes graph.
+Marvel heroes graph.